The Narconon program has helped people end their addiction to cocaine for decades.

 On the long-term, holistic drug treatment program at a Narconon center, cocaine addicts can regain their health, a fresh viewpoint on life, and the life skills that enable them to stay clean for a lifetime.

-The Narconon drug and alcohol rehabilitation program is the key to recovery for cocaine addicts around the world.
-The Narconon program format is the one the US National Institute on Drug Addiction endorses as the most likely to result in success, a long-term program of greater than 90 days.
+The Narconon drug rehabilitation program addresses several factors that are key to recovery from cocaine addiction.
+The Narconon program is a long-term rehab, which is recommended by the US National Institute on Drug Addiction as most likely to result in success.

 The Narconon program has several aspects that make it unique and help the recovering person weather triggers like these.
-The program starts with support for the person just starting cocaine rehab consisting of generous doses of nutritional supplements that calm the body and support a healthy mental function.
+The program starts with support for the person consisting of generous doses of nutritional supplements that calm the body and support a healthy mental function.

 Once a recovering addict is free of withdrawal symptoms, they soon begin the Narconon New Life Detoxification Program that uses exercise, a dry-heat sauna and an exact program of nutritional supplements to enable the body to flush drug residues from the fatty tissues where they tend to lodge during drug use.
 The excretion of these residues has proven to greatly reduce cravings for drugs that have been used.
 Some people have even reported that the cravings left them during this phase of the program.